Respect for the Aged Day (敬老の日): A Meaningful Holiday for Everyone

 There are other various traditions surrounding this day, but it greatly depends upon the community!

-How You Can Commemorate the Day in/around Tokyo
+How You Can Commemorate the Day in and around Tokyo

 - Connect with your elders directly.
 If you’re unable to spend time together in-person, then a simple call, letter or message can go a long way – especially if they aren’t expecting it.